 How to calculate lumens from candelas

 Both candelas and lumens are units of emitted light.
-Knowing one of these two values (either the luminous intensity or the luminous flux), you can easily convert to the other one.
+If you know one of these values (either the luminous intensity or the luminous flux), you can easily convert to the other one.

 To convert from candelas to lumens, you have to multiply the value in candelas by the angular span of the light source in steradians: